tsora1603/Pixora-theme/DESIGN.md

 5. Press `Shift+Alt+B` or go to `Path > Trace Bitmap...` to open the bitmap tracing tab.

-4. Inside the tab that just opened in the right section, go to `Multicolor`, and under `Detection mode:` select `Colors` (remember to keep your icon image selected):
+4. Inside the tab that just opened in the right section, go to `Multicolor`, and under `Detection mode:`, select `Colors` (remember to keep your icon image selected):

 [ image ]